Human Development and Family Sciences

 Child Development Research Center

-The Department of Human Development and Family Studies in the College of Human Sciences operates a Child Development Research Center (CDRC) which provides educational/developmental programs for approximately 80 families with children from birth through five years of age.
+The Department of Human Development and Family Sciences in the College of Human Sciences operates a Child Development Research Center (CDRC) which provides educational/developmental programs for approximately 80 families with children from birth through five years of age.
 The CDRC serves as a site for instructional experiences for university students who work with children in laboratory, student teaching, and practicum courses.
 In addition, the Center provides interdisciplinary research opportunities for faculty and graduate students.
 Learn more about the Child Development Research Center »

 Center for Adolescent Resiliency